emiraga/wikigraph/README.md

 	coffee analyze.coffee
 	<REDISPATH>redis-cli "keys s:*"

-To do an analysis of a real wikipedia database, download dumps from [wikipedia dumps page](http://dumps.wikimedia.org/enwiki/).
-Optionally, you can extract those `*sql..gz` files.
+To do analysis of real wikipedia database, download dumps from [english wikipedia dumps page](http://dumps.wikimedia.org/enwiki/).
+Optionally, you can extract those `*.sql.gz` files.

 Edit `config.h` and compile binaries
     make
 Start redis server, preferably with unix socket `/tmp/redis.sock`.
+Generating graph is database-intensive operation, and unix socket will speed things up a bit.

 On a single machine first generate `graph*.bin`
     bin/generate_graph

 Analysis can be distributed, each node will need to have a copy of `graph*.bin`.
-You should start number of workers related to number of cores/processors that node has, for example dual core would look like this
+You should start number of workers related to the number of cores/processors that node has, for example command for dual core would look like this
     bin/process_graph -r REDISHOST -p PORT -f 2

 And finally controller for the whole process